You can pay state taxes, payments and other monetary obligations (interest, fines, penalties, etc.) to the Estonian Tax and Customs Board:

 The bank account of the Estonian Tax and Customs Board in Danske Bank was closed on 30 November 2018.

-Every taxpayer has their personal reference number for paying state taxes, payments or other monetary obligations that derive from the Taxation Act.
+Every taxpayer has their personal reference number for paying state taxes, payments and other monetary obligations that derive from law.
 You can find the reference number by using the search of a personal reference number.

-The following monetary obligations that derive from the Taxation Act, can be paid with a document related reference number:
+The following monetary obligations that derive from law, can also be paid with a document related reference number:

-- for customs declarations the declaration reference number or group reference number;
+- customs declaration – the declaration reference number or group reference number (for payment of customs declarations);

-- claim for interest, tax decision, penalty decision, etc.;
+- claim for interest, tax decision, penalty decision, payment in instalments, etc.;

 Speed of arrival of payments